COSC3020/mergesort-tlaceby/README.md

 For a given size, the loop iterates approximately $\frac{n}{2 \cdot size}$ times because each merge operation handles $2 \cdot size$ elements and merging the two.

 `Merge`:
 The most expensive operation within the merge function is the process of _shifting_ elements into a correct position.
 When an element from the right subarray is moved to a position in the left, all subsequent elements in the left subarray need to be shifted right to make space.
-This operation has a complexity of up to $\Theta(n)$ in the worst case for a single merge step, as it may involve shifting all of the array over to its new location.
+This operation has a complexity of up to $\Theta(n)$ for each element which needs to be shifted.
+In the worst case for a single merge step, as it may involve shifting all of the array over to its new location.
+Thus the mergestep can have a worst-case complexity of $\Theta(n^2)$.

 The total time complexity is determined by multiplying the complexities of the outer loop, inner loop, and the merge function.

-`Outer Loop`: Runs $\log(n)$ times.

-`Inner Loop`: For each outer loop iteration, merges are performed $\frac{n}{2 \cdot size}$ times.

-`Merge Function`: Each merge can involve up to $\Theta(n)$ operations due to shifting.

-Therefore the overall worst-case runtime complexity of my ijmplimentation of is $\Theta(n \cdot \log(n))$.
+Therefore the overall worst-case runtime complexity of my implimentation of is $\Theta(n^2 \cdot \log(n))$.

 ## Resources